VazkiiMods/BotaniaCD/README.md

 2. Prepare the submodule repository, see how `.github/workflows/build.yml` prepares the repo for more details.
 3. Execute `make BotaniaCD.iso` to create the ISO of the data track
-4. Burn everything to a disc: `cdrdao write --device /dev/your-cd-drive tocfile`
+4. Burn everything to a disk using the BotaniaCD.cue cuefile, for example using imgburn.
+Note that you will need to adjust the paths in the cue file to point to the proper place where BotaniaCD.iso and the audio folder are located on your system.

 # Random